 4. Think less.
 Overthinking is counter-productive.
 Just keep yourself busy with activities!
 And who knows… you might find the “Aha!” moment you were looking for.

-5. Talk with people who is going through the quarter of life crisis.
+5. Talk with people who are going through the quarter of life crisis.
 Feeling like you are alone is the worst.
 All my friends are happy with what they were doing, some of them still in college.
 So they wouldn’t understand exactly what I was feeling.
 And looking at all these people in social media, showing how successful they were at a young age wasn’t helping either.
 It was really frustrating.

 I hope you enjoy it!
 It was for sure the longest post I have ever written.